Headphones · Side-by-side

 HIFIMAN RE800 Silver

-- The Kiwi Ears Orchestra Lite's downside - thick nozzle due to driver count - matters to you
+- The Kiwi Ears Orchestra Lite's main trade-off is one you'd rather not live with: Thick nozzle due to driver count

 Kiwi Ears Orchestra Lite